2lag/edit/README.md

 todo :
-- add line count
-- - for loop through lines_vis
-- - start at first line ( from edit_getfirstvisibleline )
-- - draw text for line to the left of edit control accounting for size so we can use right side pos
 - minimize var scope, const vars, clean & optimize all files ( make file checklist )
 - design and add icon ( .rc file voodoo )
 - add menu bar & functionality + keybinds ( wnd_type -> editproc -> wm_keydown )